Should I hire in-house or outsource design work?

 Finding the right balance between expertise, timing and cost is not a simple task.
-There will be many demands which will factor into your decision on whether to hire your creative services in-house or hire an agency or freelancer.
-It’s important to maintain perspective when making this decision to achieve your goals efficiently.
+Many factors play into your decision on whether to hire your creative services in-house or hire an agency or freelancer.
+It’s important to maintain perspective when making this decision.
 Will you be in the same position, between a rock and a hard place, on the next project?
 If so, you may want to consider a long-term strategy to maintain the balance that best serves your organization.
-We’ve laid out the pros and cons of each and have created an infographic to help lead you through the process, In-House vs. Outsourcing.
+We’ve laid out the pros and cons of each.

 Do they have the skills to achieve the desired outcome?
 Are you setting them up for success or failure?
 Do they have enough time to complete their assigned tasks?

 Depending on your goals and the project, using an in-house designer may be a good option.
-You have control over time allocation, they’re available for last-minute jobs, they’re familiar with your organization, and you’re familiar with their skills and workflow.
-An added bonus to using an in-house designer is that any skills they acquire on the job will be applied to future projects – you’ll reap the returns on your human resources investment.
-However, while they may be the most budget friendly option, they may not have the time for extra projects outside of their day-to-day tasks.
-More importantly, they may not have the expertise for executing a new campaign, building a sub-brand, designing a vehicle wrap, or any number of other specialized jobs that may arise.
+You have control over time allocation, they’re readily available, and they’re familiar with your organization.
+An added bonus to an in-house designer, is that any skills they acquire will be applied to future projects.
+In-house may be the most budget friendly option but they may not have the time for extra projects outside daily tasks.
+More importantly, they may not have the expertise for executing any number of other specialized jobs that may arise.

-If you’re looking to hire an in-house designer, keep in mind that while you may prefer to have someone on staff, you might not be able to find or attract the right creative talent.
+If you’re looking to hire an in-house designer, keep in mind that while you may prefer to have someone on staff, you might not be able to find the right creative talent.
 This is particularly true if it’s a time-sensitive hire.
-When making the decision, you need to consider the scarcity of skills in the market and whether you will get the level of professionalism you need for the budget you have, in the time you need.
-When outsourcing, your business is vied for, so you may be able to choose from a number of service providers, and select the one with the most specialized skills to meet your needs.
+When making the decision, you need to consider the scarcity of skills in the market.
+Whether you will get the level of professionalism you need for the budget you have, in the time you need.
+When outsourcing, you may be able to choose from a number of service providers, and select the one with the most specialized skills to meet your needs.

 Also if hiring someone junior, the best way to see a return on that investment is to have them work with a mentor or someone they can look to for guidance.
 Have a long-term plan in place for their professional development and better future outcomes for you.
 In-house designers are commonly in danger of becoming complacent if they aren’t challenged enough.
-Working in the thick of the brand, with little variation, on a daily basis may cause a lack of perspective and long-term direction: it’s difficult to see the forest through the trees.
+Working in the thick of the brand, with little variation, on a daily basis may cause a lack of perspective and long-term direction.
 If it’s a fresh look and perspective you’re after, outsourcing is the way to go.

 Will they be able to meet my needs – time and quality?
 Are they worth it?
 How do I know?

 Outsourcing to an agency or freelancer is a great route to go in the right circumstances.
-You can select a service provider with expertise in the niche you require, they don’t require employee benefits, they bring a fresh perspective, and you can learn from their experience.
+You can select a service provider with expertise in the niche you require.
+They don’t require employee benefits, they bring a fresh perspective, and you can learn from their experience.
 Specialized companies are usually able to recruit experts with deeper experience.
-Because they work on a range of projects, they have wider knowledge of the subject which will benefit the quality and uniqueness of your project.
+Because they work on a range of projects, they have wider knowledge of the subject which will benefit the quality of your project.
 A contracted company or individual also has a commitment to completing the projects within the deadline and scope, otherwise their reputation is at stake.
-There is less worry about your designer getting sick or going on vacation and putting your projects on hold because of this commitment – they will work with their team to keep the momentum going, or they will find another way to get it done.
+There is less worry about your designer getting sick or going on vacation and putting your projects on hold.
+They will work with their team to keep the momentum going, or they will find another way to get it done.

 Another advantage of agencies and consultants is that they come complete with a network of professionals in their industry they can call upon, and years of experience in developing best practices.